Town of Nicoya in Guanacaste

 The Parroquia San Blas was founded in 1644 and houses today a small museum with ancient religious artifacts.
 In front of the church is the lovely and well tended central park of Nicoya.
 With its huge old trees and children's playground it is a favorite place for meeting and relaxing in the middle of the commercial center.

-The name of the town is of indian origin.
-Nicoya was the chief of the Chorotega indians at the time when the Spanish conquistadores arrived in Costa Rica.
+Once the center of the Chorotega indians, the name of the town refers to the Indian chief Nicoya, at the time when the Spanish conquistadores arrived in Costa Rica.
 The indigenous heritage is still palpable in many traditions and tales of the area.

 People from all surrounding areas, including the beach villages of Samara and Nosara come to Nicoya on a regular basis to do their shoppings or to deal with their legal and banking needs.
 The town also hosts the court and the biggest hospital of the Nicoya Peninsula.